Deep reinforcement learning for irrigation scheduling using high-dimensional sensor feedback: Materials and methods

 \subsection{Solution algorithm}

-As mentioned above, in practice, solving the maximisation problem (\ref{prob}) is equivalent to learning a good decision rule that sequentially processes a stream of states, actions, and rewards.
+As mentioned above, in practice, solving the maximisation problem (\ref{prob}) is equivalent to learning a good enough decision rule that prescribes an action for a given state at each time step.
 There are many RL algorithms that can discover equally good decision rules.
-While both \citet{yang_deep_2020} and \citet{chen_reinforcement_2021} employ Q-learning, a popular class of algorithms, the framework presented in this paper assumes another class of algorithms called policy gradient that is conceptually simpler, which helps to lower the technical barriers and allow applied researchers to focus on their applied issues.
+While most of the existing studies adopt Q-learning, a popular class of algorithms, the framework presented in this paper assumes another class of algorithms called policy gradient, because it is conceptually simpler and helps to lower the technical barriers, whcih is important to accelerate the research on deep RL for irrigation optimisation.
 Recall that the goal of RL is to learn an optimal decision rule through trial-and-error experience.
 In Q-learning, however, what is improved throughout the learning is not a decision rule but instead a mathematical object called an action-value function, from which a decision rule is indirectly derived.
 In contrast, a policy gradient method explicitly maintains and directly improves a decision rule throughout the learning \citep{sutton_reinforcement_2018}.
 Among several variants of policy gradient, this paper adopts the classical algorithm REINFORCE \citep{williams_simple_1992}.

 A description of the algorithm is provided below.

 {

 }